-For the homework assignments, you will be given a few questions on Ted related to a specific research article (also posted on Ted) and asked to write a short answer for each question.
+For the homework assignments, you should read the whole paper.
+(At least one question on the Final Exam will be related to each of the homework papers.)
+You will be given a few questions, posted on Ted, related to the research article (also posted on Ted) and asked to write a short answer for each question.
 The answer(s) to the question(s) should be single-spaced, 1 inch margins, 11 pt Arial or equivalent, and occupy no more than 1 side of 1 page, total.
+The page must have your name, PID, and signature.
 You should use a spelling and grammar checker.
 The TAs can help you understand the papers at discussion sections and office hours, but they CANNOT pre-grade answers or help you with your specific answers.
-A PRINTOUT of your homework answers must be turned in at your TA discussion section or office hour.
-The printed answer page will be graded by your TA and must have your name, PID, and signature, which is your assurance that your answers are your own work.
+On or before the due date, a signed PRINTOUT of your homework answers (1 side of 1 page, total) should be turned in at lecture or at your TA discussion section or office hour.
+The printed answer page will be graded by the TAs and must have your name, PID, and signature, which is your assurance that your answers are your own work.